Mandatory EU Digital Identity Wallets: enforced hassle for your business or a welcome solution?

 In June 2021, the European Commission published a proposed revision of the existing eIDAS regulation aimed at increasing availability and adoption of digital identity, curbing the increasingly dominant role of platforms, and meeting changing user expectations.
 While the revision is still at the draft stage and the specifics are currently being discussed, the potential impact on citizens, businesses and digital identity in Europe cannot be overlooked.
 This article provides an overview of some key eIDAS developments and their potential impact on the private sector.

-eIDAS is the EU regulation on electronic identification and trust services for electronic transactions in the EU, which entered into force in 2014.
-It was created as a means to facilitate secure and seamless electronic transactions within the European Union. eIDAS is seen as a key enabler for the Digital Single Market in Europe to facilitate the flow of commerce.
+What is eIDAS? eIDAS is the EU regulation on electronic identification and trust services for electronic transactions in the EU, which entered into force in 2014.
+It was created as a means to facilitate secure and seamless electronic transactions within the European Union. eIDAS is seen as a key enabler for the Digital Single Market in Europe to facilitate the flow of commerce. |

 The original eIDAS falls short